sebastiendonadio/devopsmlops/chapters/15-chapter13.md

 1. Data bias - when the data is biased towards or against a particular idea, or group of phenomena, the trained ML model inherits that bias.
 For example, assume you are building an ML model to target financial asset management advisors to buy your company's mutual funds.
 The ML model determines which advisors will buy the fund based on their profile, and geographical location, among others.
 If most of the advisors in California tend to buy your funds relative to other states, then your data is biased from a geographical perspective.
 Consequently, during inference, the ML model is likely to indicate that California-based advisors are going to buy your mutual fund.
 In reality, that may not happen and your ML model may overestimate your mutual fund selling success for California leading to high false positive (i.e. ML model estimates yes to buying funds but the actual is a no).

-1. Algorithmic bias - when you are building an ML model, you can choose to overfit or underfit on training data.
+1. Algorithmic bias - when you are building a ML model, you can choose to overfit or underfit on training data.
 If the algorithm overfits a dataset, then the inference for that dataset will likely have a high variance with a lot of false positives and false negatives (i.e. ML model estimates do not match actuals).
-For example, an ML model cross-selling to retail customers may focus on a specific customer segment and overfit on that segment.
+For example, a ML model cross-selling to retail customers may focus on a specific customer segment and overfit on that segment.
 Therefore the prediction of whether to cross-sell to a customer from the overfit segment may have a high precision (i.e. the ML model estimate matches the actual).
-But the ML model may also have a lot of false positives and false negatives for customers from a different segment.
+But the ML model may also have a lot of false positives and false negatives for customers from different segments.

 1. Business bias - we have seen how different business and global circumstances can change the interpretation of an ML model output in Chapter 8.
 For example, during high inflation loan applications can be subjected to higher approval thresholds than during low inflation.
+This bias influences how model output is interpreted.

 In the next section, we outline how to detect an ML model bias.